 Improving your financial literacy.

 Now that you’ve read this post, you’re financially literate, right?
 Well, maybe.
 According to this recent Bloomberg article, achieving and maintaining financial literacy is difficult.
 It’s not something you earn once and keep forever.
 In fact, experts think that financial literacy is something that requires constant practice, which is not something average people have the opportunity to do.
 This might mean that, in order to be prepared for the times where you do need financial literacy, you may need to seek out ways to learn and practice your skills.

 To improve your financial literacy and money management skills, check out the free standards-aligned courses that we offer through OppU.
-If you want to avoid predatory storefront and online loans—like short-term cash advances and title loans—becoming financially literate is a critical first step.
-To learn more, you can also check out these other posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.